dlang/DIPs/DIPs/1NNN-QFS.md

 because compile-time values are essentially `immutable`, and for any type constructor `qual` and every type `T`, we have `qual(immutable T)` ≡ `immutable T`).
 -->

+#### `auto enum` Storage Class

 One can use `auto enum` to infer from the argument wether it is a compile-time constant (cf. `auto ref` to infer the argument’s value category).

+An `auto enum` parameter bindy to any argument of compatible type.
+On overload resolution,
+when comparing overload candidates in the partial ordering, `auto enum` is a worse match than `enum` and other non-`auto enum`.
+When the best candidate determined by overload resolution contains `auto enum` parameters, constant folding must be attempted for them, i.e.
+`auto enum` only binds the argument as a run-time value after constant folding failed.

 The `auto enum` storage class is compatible with all other storage classes except `ref`, i.e. `auto enum auto ref` is valid, but `auto enum ref` is invalid.